cortaget/face_control/README.md

 - Adding event logging
 - Increasing the security of the physical setup

+## 🔄 Future Enhancements

+- [ ] Web interface for management
+- [ ] Database integration
+- [ ] Email/SMS notifications
+- [ ] Liveness detection
+- [ ] Integration with electronic locks
+- [ ] User registration interface
+- [ ] Performance optimizations

+## 📜 License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ⭐️ If you found this useful, please star the repository!